Surgical Assessments

 • Supplies related to post-surgery care

-* If you are getting surgery at GRS Montreal, the clinic will cover your hotel and food costs for three day
+* If you are getting surgery at GRS Montreal, you will coordinate your stay with them,.

 What are the criteria for getting approved?